Richardson Memorial Hall

 Angle view from above of students working on a row of studio desks in newly renovated Richardson Memorial Hall.

-One of the oldest buildings on Tulane University’s uptown campus and home to the School of Architecture since 1968, Richardson Memorial Hall has been given a new life — reopening this week to students, faculty and staff after a four-year renovation and expansion.
+One of the oldest buildings on Tulane University’s uptown campus and home to the School of Architecture since 1968, Richardson Memorial Hall has been given a new life — reopening a four-year renovation and expansion.

 Student with a VR headset stands in front of a wall with images of the VR space inside the RMH renovation

-TuSABE's Fabrication Labs creates a virtual reality exhibit of its new space, based on plan drawings from project architects at Trapolin-Peer Architects.
+Tulane School of Architecture and Built Environment's Fabrication Labs created a virtual reality exhibit of its new space, based on plan drawings from project architects at Trapolin-Peer Architects.
 See the video simulation.

 Two people wearing hard hats and safety vests stand inside the entrance of RMH lobby with one person pointing up to a beam

-As tours began at the RMH site, TuSABE documented faculty, staff, students and members of the Broadmoor and Tulane project team.
+As tours began at the RMH site, Tulane School of Architecture and Built Environment documented faculty, staff, students and members of the Broadmoor and Tulane project team.
 See photos on our Flickr page and a video on YouTube.